 Can I make alcohol-free Gin at home?

-Unlike with alcohol-free Whiskey imitations, you can make your own version of alcohol-free Gin at home.
+Unlike alcohol-free Whiskey imitations, you can make your own version of alcohol-free Gin at home.
 For that, you need a hydrolat, also called hydrosol - a sort of solution with water as a solvent.

 To produce this hydrolat, you need a big pot with a lid and a metal steamer, a small vessel to collect the hydrolat, a 20oz bottle, a funnel, and ice.
 And, of course, you need spices and botanicals.